-- Students will place paper towels in the garbage. - Ensure water/soap does not spill on the floor, which can cause a friend to slip. - Give others privacy. - Use indoor voices. - Return to the assigned location as soon as finished so others can use the area. - Students will not stand on toilets or hang from stall doors. - Students will not bring writing implements to the bathroom, nor write or draw on walls and/or stalls.
+- Students will place paper towels in the garbage. - Ensure water/soap does not spill on the floor, which can cause a friend to slip. - Give others privacy. - Use indoor voices. - Return to class/lunch as soon as finished so others can use the area. - Students will not stand on toilets or hang from stall doors.